KarlaB3/T1-A3-Terminal-App/README.md

 ![project plan stage 5](./docs/stage-5-completion.png)

 ## Testing
-Manual testing was used to test two functions critical to ensuring the program runs as expected, and to improve the overall user experience.
-The Google Sheets testing documentation can be found here: https://docs.google.com/spreadsheets/d/1VfLTricsIO6EEbugapw_jGdTI7tB39GkXV33-ZSg-Mg/edit?usp=sharing and can also be accessed here: [link to file in docs]
+Prior to development manual testing was used to test two functions critical to ensuring the app runs as expected, and to improve the overall user experience.

+Testing was documented in Google Sheets: https://docs.google.com/spreadsheets/d/1VfLTricsIO6EEbugapw_jGdTI7tB39GkXV33-ZSg-Mg/edit?usp=sharing

+**Test Case: Meal input**
-**Test Case:**
+**Test Case:** Testing of today and yesterday meal input functions.
-What was your process?
-what were the results?
+**Requirements:** Users are prompted to enter their meals for the day.
+If they have missed yesterday's input, they are prompted to enter yesterday's meals.
+Meals are then displayed on the screen with a confirmation message.
+  	**Test type:** Unit test to ensure the meal input functions work as intended and captures and displays meal input and a confirmation message on the terminal screen.

+Three scenarios were tested:
+* *First time use*: where the user has never used the app before, they're prompted to enter today's meals in order of breakfast, lunch, dinner and snack, and the expected result is to display their inputted meals on the screen along with a confirmation message advising their input has been saved.
+The test failed where users did not input a meal, producing a blank value.
+The solution was to use a while loop to ensure meals are inputted before moving onto the next step.
+* *User has inputted yesterday's meals, but not today's meals*: users are prompted today's meals in order of breakfast, lunch, dinner and snack, and the expected result is to display their inputted meals on the screen along with a confirmation message advising their input has been saved.
+The test failed where users did not input a meal, producing a blank value.
+The solution was to use a while loop to ensure meals are inputted before moving onto the next step.
+* *User has inputted today's meals, but not yesterday's meals*: once the user has inputted today's meals, the app checks that there is existing data for yesterday's meals.
+If there is no data for yesterday, users are prompted to enter yesterday's meals in order of breakfast, lunch, dinner and snack, and the expected result is to display their inputted meals on the screen along with a confirmation message advising their input has been saved.
+The test failed where users did not input a meal, producing a blank value.
+The solution was to use a while loop to ensure meals are inputted before moving onto the next step.

+**Test Case: Save meals to .csv file**
-**Test Case:**
+**Test Case:** Testing of function to write meals to .csv file.
-What was your process?
-what were the results?
+**Requirements:** Meals are inputted then saved as a meals dictionary.
+The meals dictionary is converted to a Pandas dataframe and saved as a .csv file ('diary.csv').
+**Test type:** Unit test to ensure the function works as intended and saves meal input into a diary.csv file.

+Two scenarios were tested:
+* *First time use*: where the user has never used the app before, they're prompted to enter today's meals.
+Input is saved as a dictionary, then converted to a Pandas dataframe and saved as a .csv file ('diary.csv').
+During first time use, the app creates the diary.csv and sets the columns: date, breakfast, lunch, dinner, snack.
+* *User has previously inputted meals*: Users are prompted to enter today's and/or yesterday's meals.
+Input is saved as a dictionary, then converted to a Pandas dataframe and saved as a .csv file ('diary.csv').
+A FileExistsError initially occurred because the app did not check if a .csv file already existed.
+The solution was to use a try except statement to check if the file already exists.
+If hte file exists, it is opened in 'append' mode and meals data appended to the next blank row.

 # Help Documentation
 Dependencies:
-* Bash command line interface shell program.
+* Bash command line interface (CLI) shell program.
 * Python 3.

 Follow these instructions to successfully install and run the app:
-1. Download and unzip the .zip file titled 'KarlaBucoy-T1A3.zip'.
+1. Download the .zip file titled 'KarlaBucoy-T1A3.zip'.
+2. Unzip 'KarlaBucoy-T1A3.zip'.
-2. Open your Bash command line interface (CLI) shell terminal.
+2. Open your Bash CLI shell terminal.
-3. In the Bash CLI, navigate to the 'src' folder.
+3. Navigate to where the 'KarlaBucoy-T1A3' unzipped directory is located using the 'cd' command.
+4. Navgiate to the the 'src' directory using the 'cd' command.
-4. Run the 'run_app.sh' script using the command 'bash run_app.sh'.
+4. Run the 'run_app.sh' script using 'bash run_app.sh' command.

-The script will do the following:
+The run_app script does the following:
-* Check if you have the correct version of Python installed.
+* Checks if you have the correct version of Python installed.
 If not, an error message will be displayed providing a link to download and install Python 3.
-* Create a virtual environment.
+* Creates a virtual environment.
-* Activate a virtual environment.
+* Activates a virtual environment.
-* Install Python packages via the 'requirements.txt' file.
+* Installs the required Python packages via the 'requirements.txt' file.
-* Run the 'run_app.sh' script.
+* Runs the 'food_diary.py' program.